Last updated: June 2026

 Can AAES support flight permits for Kenya?

 Yes.
-AAES supports overflight permits, landing permits, ad hoc permits and charter permit coordination across Africa, including Kenya.
+AAES supports overflight permits, landing permits, ad hoc permit coordination and related operational approvals across Africa, including Kenya.

 Is Jet A-1 fuel available at JKIA?

 Jet A-1 fuel support should be arranged before operation.
-AAES can assist with uplift coordination, supplier follow-up and timing alignment.
+AAES can assist with uplift coordination, supplier follow-up, documentation and timing alignment.

 Does AAES provide ground handling support at JKIA?